zblasingame/Greedy-DiM/README.md

 We provide a configuration file for several DiM variants.

 ## Citation
-If you use this code or ideas from this project in your research, we ask that you cite the following relevant papers:
+If this work is helpful for your research, we ask that you consider citing the relevant papers:

 ```bibtex
 @INPROCEEDINGS{blasingame_greedy_dim,